By Ed Malaker

 In the Lindy Fralin partial tap resistor article, we showed you how to install the modification and shared some ways to make it more useful.
 This time we’re going to show you how to improve the modification even further, to the extent that it will enhance any pickup splitting modification, no matter how much gain the pickup creates.

-Let’s quickly recap what we already know, so we’re on the same page.
+Let’s recap what we already know, so we’re on the same page.
 If you don’t understand something, take a second to review one of the many articles we have concerning humbucker splitting or our article covering the Lindy Fralin Partial Tap Resistor.

 In coil-splitting, we use a push-pull pot or a mini-toggle switch to shut off one of the coils in a humbucker.
 To do this, you need a humbucker pickup with four colored wires and one bare wire installed into your guitar.
 With the pickup correctly installed, two of the colored wires are twisted together and taped off.